 **(Edit August 2017 – We ended up cancelling our trip to New Orleans.
 There was a hurricane in the area, and we had too many events on the line if we risked the journey.
 I made this post to showcase our NOLA Airbnb, however, we believe this post applies to all kinds of trips, so we went ahead and published it anyway.
 We hope you enjoy!)

 Okay, I added this one after I wrote all the steps.

 My friend Lauren and I chose a day that worked for both of us and scheduled a Skype call so we could talk to each other and share our screen.
 Skype is one option, but you can do this all sort of ways: talking on the phone, actually meeting together, or even chatting on Facebook.
 This helped us actively discuss what was right for us, and helped us ultimately choose the best destination quickly.

 Step 1: Make A Wish List Of All Your Favorite Places + Share It With Your Friends

-In our initial search, we (okay, Lauren did this whole part) chose 15-20 places that we initially liked.
+In our initial search, we chose 15-20 places that we initially liked.
 We based this off of *general* location, a price range we selected (anything less than $130/night) and overall appeal.

-This gave us lots of options to choose from, and later on it allowed us to discover what was really important to us when searching for the perfect place.
+This gave us lots of options to choose from, and later it allowed us to discover what was really important to us in a place.
 When making a wish list, set your own general guidelines like price per night and number of beds to ensure that all your choices have the very basics you will need.